 The theme is Chinatown of San Francisco.
 It is decorated with sculptures of the San Francisco Trams and Golden Gate Bridge, serving for Thailand’s famous restaurants.

 This floor is reserved for international restaurants and the food court Pier 21.
 It is decorated with seaports and fisherman village’s, themed after Fisherman’s Wharf.

-This is the most interesting mall I’ve come across in Bangkok or anywhere ever!
-Honestly, we planned our visit to Terminal 21 just to see its unique concept.
-Shopping there may be a little on the expensive side compared to most of the places we’ve been in Bangkok but its definitely worth the visit (specially recommended to camwhorers).
+This is the most interesting mall I’ve come across!
+Shopping there may be a little on the expensive side compared to most of the places we’ve been in Bangkok but its definitely worth the visit.

 We had a very late lunch at Moom-Muum Park Restaurant located on the 4th floor of Terminal 21 overseeing the metro train station.
 More Thai food!
 Can never get enough.
 We took time to enjoy the food before heading back to shopping and went back to our hotel to rest and pack for our check out next day.
 So sad!
 We love Bangkok so much!
 Tune in for the last episode of our Bangkok Adventure.

 Bangkok Adventures (Part IV) is the last edition to the Bangkok 2013 series and is a fairly short entry since…